Chapter 8

 For example:

-var a: Z = readInt()
+var a: Z = Z.read()

 assume (a > 0)

 Assume statements are almost always used to make assumptions about user input.
 Perhaps our program only works correctly for certain values of input.
-If we can assume that the user really did enter acceptable values, then we can use that information (by pulling it in as a premise in the next logic block) to prove the correctness of the program based on that assumption.
+If we can assume that the user really did enter acceptable values, then we can use that information (by pulling it in as a premise in the next proof block) to prove the correctness of the program based on that assumption.

 Assumes vs. wrapping if-statements